Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Stacking results

 \subsubsection{Significance profile}

 Following the same procedure applied to the nominal, high-frequency channel in \S\ref{subsub:sig_prof}, next we compute the significance of the excess in the low-frequency channels.
 Figure~\ref{fig:band0-6_sig} shows the resulting significance profiles $S$ for the \clean\ (top panel) and \orig\ (bottom) data, both for individual channels (thin curves without symbols) and for the excess co-added over the seven low-frequency channels (symbols and thick curves).
-For this purpose, we adopt the nominal parameters, including an order $N_b = 3$ background removal.
 Confidence levels extrapolated from the corresponding (channel co-added) control samples are also shown (dotted curves), using the same procedure as for Fig.~\ref{fig:band7_sig}.

 Like in the high-frequency case, the central signal is very significant at low frequencies, with a $\sim 25\sigma$ excess in the restored data.
 The dip here is seen at $\tau \sim 1.75$, just outside its high-frequency counterpart, presumably because of the lower spatial resolutions.
 When using the cleared data, the central signal is reduced to the $\sim 12\sigma$ level, consistent with a dominant point-source contribution as found in the high-frequency case.